Community College Initiative Program

-- Copy of most recent (less than two years old) TOEFL or IELTS score report
+- Copy of most recent (less than two years old) ITP TOEFL or IELTS score report

-- Copy of high school diploma and transcript (in Indonesian and English translation)
+- Legalized copy of high school diploma and transcript (in Indonesian and English translation)

-- Copy of associate (D1/D2/D3) or bachelor’s degree (S1) transcript (in Indonesian and English translation)
+- Legalized copy of associate (D1/D2/D3) or bachelor’s degree (S1) transcript (in Indonesian and English translation)

 - Copy of identity document (KTP or passport)